abhinavkakku/Cyber_Security_Interview_Questions/README.md

 1. What is Three-way-Handshake ?
 Explain.
 2. How many packets are sent and received in 3-way handshake ?
 3. Explain BruteForce Attack .
 How do you detect it ?
-4. Explain Password Spraying Attack.
-How do you detect it ?
 5. How can you prevent Brute Force attack ?
 Mention some methods.
 6. Have you heard of 2FA ?
 How 2FA protects users ?
+Is it possible to bypass 2FA with Phishing ?
 7. What is difference in SSL and TLS ?
 8. What is use of SSL ?
 How it protects ?
 9. How SSL Certificate Exchange happens ?